 Often Christians accept the mandate of mission without examining its theological roots.
 This subject helps students develop a whole-Bible mission theology.

-It also takes students on a tour to visit some of the pivotal movements, moments, and men and women in mission history, learning lessons and drawing inspiration from the past.
+It takes students on a tour to visit some of the pivotal movements, moments, and men and women in mission history, learning lessons and drawing inspiration from the past.

-And it looks at various cultural and strategic issues for global mission today and tomorrow, including the practicalities of cross-cultural mission and the challenge of engaging local churches in God’s worldwide mission.
+It also looks at various cultural and strategic issues for global mission today and tomorrow, including the practicalities of cross-cultural mission and the challenge of engaging local churches in God’s worldwide mission.

 |Workload||One semester, 12 credit points|

 ||EM005 and EM006|

 |Teachers||David Williams and Louise Simon|